leg100/cloud-build-status/README.md

 ### Enable Google Cloud APIs

-If you have not previously used Cloud Functions, KMS, or Cloud Storage, enable the APIs on your Google Cloud Project:
+If you have not previously used Cloud Functions, Cloud KMS, or Cloud Storage, enable the APIs on your Google Cloud Project:

 ```bash
 gcloud services enable \